 He goes on to say, “On the larger issue of whether the reader likes you, or likes what you are saying or how you are saying it, or agrees with it, or feels an affinity for your sense of humor or your vision of life, don’t give him a moment’s worry” (25).
 As Zinsser points out, these questions are unhelpful.
 It’s of no value to a writer to know whether the reader feels “an affinity” for his sense of humor.
 On the other hand, considering what the reader is likely to know and what his motivations are is not only helpful, but necessary.
 If you’re writing for high-schoolers about computers, you’ll likely need to approach the topic differently than you would if you were writing for a group of retirees.1 Oddly, Zinsser repeatedly blurs the distinction between considerations of style and those of substance, later writing, “I’ve never changed my style to fit the size or the presumed education of the audience I was writing for” (295).
 I suspect Zinsser would agree that though he would retain his style, he would also accommodate his audience with regard to substance.

-Nonetheless, one gem of a principle in this chapter is, “Never say anything in writing that you wouldn’t comfortably say in conversation” (26).
+Nonetheless, here’s one gem of a principle in this chapter: “Never say anything in writing that you wouldn’t comfortably say in conversation” (26).
 In my experience, if you do nothing else but read your writing aloud and ask yourself whether you’d speak the way you’ve written, your writing is bound to improve dramatically.

 I can’t give you an answer, because usage has no fixed boundaries.
 Language is a fabric that changes from one week to another, adding new strands and dropping old ones, and even word freaks fight over what is allowable, often reaching their decision on a wholly subjective basis such as taste (“notables” is sleazy).
 (38)